k3integrations/k3cms/Readme.md

 Also, you will need to add a few things to your layout...

 You must have jQuery installed and included in your layouts.
-In your `config/application.rb`, we recommend you change the `:default` javascript_expansion to this:
+In your `config/application.rb`, we recommend you change the `:default` `javascript_expansion` to this:

     config.action_view.javascript_expansions[:defaults] = %w(jquery rails)

-Somewhere within your `<head>` tag, you need to add these lines:
+Somewhere within your `<head>` tag, you need to make sure you have these lines:

     <%= javascript_include_tag :defaults %>
-    <%= hook :head %>%>
+    <%= hook :head %>

 Somewhere within your `<body>` tag, you need to add this line: